 Do you have other options?

-- Opt-Out of Recruiter Database
+- Opt-Out of Recruiting

 - A Solider's Life: This website and video are made for high school students to discourage them from enlisting in the military.
 All of the production staff who created the 10-minute video are students, ranging from middle school to college.
 The Charlottesville Center for Peace and Justice and Veterans for Peace co-created the video with professional photographer and CCPJ Board member Richard Lord.